-- Prevention - Define and teach positive social expectations - Acknowledge positive behavior - Arrange consistent consequences for problem behavior - On-going collection and use of behavior data for decision-making - Continuum of intensive, individual intervention supports
+- Prevention of problem behavior - Define and teach positive social expectations - Acknowledge positive behavior - Arrange consistent consequences for problem behavior - On-going collection and use of behavior data for decision-making - Continuum of intensive, individual intervention supports

-At the heart of this plan is the expectation that all students, staff and families:
+At the heart of this plan are these expectations for all students, staff and families:

-Be Respectful Be Responsible Be Safe With People, Self, Property and Environment
+Be Respectful Be Responsible Be Safe ...with people, self, property, and environment.

-At the beginning of the school year, the teachers train the students what it looks like and sounds like to be respectful, responsible, and safe in all the key areas of the school, including the classroom, cafeteria and outside eating areas, playground, hallway and blacktop, bathrooms, and library.
-These are reinforced daily and reviewed regularly by all the staff.
+At the beginning of the school year, teachers train the students what it looks like and sounds like to be respectful, responsible, and safe in all the key areas of the school, including the classroom, cafeteria and outside eating areas, playground, hallway and blacktop, bathrooms, and library.
+These are reinforced daily and reviewed regularly by all school staff.

-Overall General Schoolwide Behavior Expectations
+Overall General School Wide Behavior Expectations: